sdilauro/dae-testing-tool-doc/README.md

 ### Billboard:

 This component also overwrites a property of **Transform**.
 Billboard makes sure that the entity it is affecting always faces the player's camera.
 You can choose the rotation axis or a combination of two (only with the x and y axes).

+### MeshRenderer:

+MeshRenderer gives a primitive shape to the entity that will be rendered in the scene.
+We can give it basic shapes such as cube, sphere, plane or cylinder (the latter is given two diameters, so it can be considered a truncated cone).
+To modify this geometry we must use the **Transform** component.

+### Material:

+If the entity has the **MeshRenderer** component, it is possible to add the Material component to it, which will provide material to the figure rendered by the MeshRenderer component.
+The Material component supports different properties such as texture, color, emission color and intensity, transparencies, etc.

+### GltfContainer:

+Component that allows us to load a 3D model in **glTF** format together with its textures, skeleton, animations, etc. It is very useful when rendering primitive figures with MeshRenderer is not enough.

+### MeshCollider:

+MeshCollider works similarly to MeshRenderer, this time instead of rendering a primitive shape it will create it as a collider, and you can choose its behavior by selecting the collider layer.

+### Visibility:
+Gives visibility or invisibility to an entity.
+Note that even if the entity has **MeshCollider** it will still collide even if it is invisible.